chhotukumar942/Chhotu-Kumar/README.md

 # Chhotu-Kumar
-This Is my first git repository.
+This Is my first Git repository.
 <br>
 Author-Chhotu Kumar